ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 #### From _The Goulburn Herald and County of Argyle Advertiser (NSW : 1848 - 1859)_

 #### 1855-09-01 &middot; Goulburn, New South Wales

 <table style="width: 100%;"><tr><td style="width: 50%">

+rrt~llT:rs AND PrIlNTwO.-Moany who
+condescend to illunllate the d(lark
+world with the lire of tlleir genius
+throogh the columns of a newspaper,
+little tlhinkl of tile lot of the
 printer, who sits up till midnight to
 correct thecir false gramlntr, bad
 orthlography, and worse punctuStioln.
 I